 Senior accountants are more managerial than junior or staff accountants and do not typically perform administrative tasks.
 Instead, they are responsible for reporting cost margins, productivity, and expenditures within a company.

 Some common tasks include preparing month-end procedures, reconciling accountant balances, and maintaining a general ledger.
 In addition to this, senior accountants are expected to mentor junior staff, as well as lead accounting initiatives with other accounting teams and departments.

-As you can imagine, to become a Senior Accountant you must have not only expert management accounting skills, but also have years of experience, great communication skills, and strong leadership skills.
+As you can imagine, to become a Senior Accountant you must have not only expert management accounting skills, but also years of experience, great communication skills, and strong leadership skills.